Lymantria dispar moth

 Invasive species--plants or animals not native to a particular area--can seriously damage ecosystems.
 Here’s how.

 Invasive species develop when a species is introduced to a new environment without a natural predator and rapidly reproduces to all but take over the area.
 An invasive species can wreak havoc on an ecosystem by suffocating the natural growth of indigenous species, leading to a depleted population and even extinction.
-There have been a number of famous invasive species across the world in human history, many of which still exist today.
+There have been many famous invasive species across the world in human history, many of which still exist today.

 Humans have moved species of plants and animals around, introducing them to new habitats for as long as we’ve been on Earth.
 However, not every species introduced to a new habitat becomes invasive.
 Many plants and animals in foreign environments die off.
 It is the species that can reproduce in new ecosystems that live on to become invasive species.
 Introduced species multiply too quickly and become invasive or are accidentally released and go on to become invasive.
 Some examples in the US include Burmese pythons, introduced to Florida as part of the wild pet trade, and Lymantria dispar, a species of moth that was accidentally released in the US and now decimates trees of their leaves, leaving them vulnerable to disease.